-- Transcription (spelling and handwriting) - Composition (articulating ideas and structuring them in speech and writing).
+• Composition (articulating ideas and structuring them in speech and writing).

 It is essential that teaching develops pupils' competence in these two dimensions.
-In addition, pupils should be taught how to plan, revise and evaluate their writing.
+In addition, pupils should be taught how to plan, revise, and evaluate their writing.
 Pupils will be given opportunity to write for different purposes across the year.
-They will be given regular opportunities to describe, narrate, inform and persuade/analyse.
-There will be a varied coverage of these aspects of writing linked to the Cornerstones curriculum to ensure a good coverage of different genres.
-Teachers will also use Read Write Perform packs to give purpose to children's writing.
-Teachers follow the National Curriculum expectation and teach to the needs of their children ensuring expectations are high.
+They will be given regular opportunities to describe, narrate, inform, and persuade/analyse.
+There will be a progressive coverage of these aspects of writing.
 Handwriting takes a high priority within all Year groups.
-Children are taught the cursive handwriting style from the start of Reception class